phaoer/jsweb/README.md

       const getData = async () => {
           try {
               const res = await req.send();
-              // if parameter cancel_tip is set true. you will get property "request_is_cancel" from result when http request is canceled if(res.request_is_cancel) {
+              // When a request is canceled, by default, the console will print 'request is canceled'.
+When cancel_tip is set to true, it will return { request_is_cancel: true }. if(res.request_is_cancel) {
                   console.log("request cancel");
               } else if(res.code === 200) {